Building Hype: The Key to Effective Client Communication for Photographers

 Frame Your Communication Positively

 Whether through emails, texts, or in-person meetings, always frame your communication in a positive way.
-Simple touches like enthusiastic language, exclamation points, and prompt responses can make a world of difference.
+Simple touches like enthusiastic language, exclamation points, and responding in a timely manner can make a world of difference.

 Example: Instead of saying, “I can send over the photos when I get to it,” say, “I’m so excited to send you these photos—I know you’re going to love them!”
 Small tweaks like this create excitement and make your clients feel valued.